wduraes/Workshops/Arduino Barebones/PCB_Assembly/readme.md

 ## Step 1 - Load the Clock Sketch

 - Load the final sketch to the microcontroller **before** removing it from the breadboard
   - Get the `LCD-temp-V3-rtc` code from the Samples directory and load it to the Arduino.
+  - It will require an additional library: RTCLib by Adafruit
+  - Once the sample code is loaded, you're ready to start with the PCB!

     **Q.** Why loading the clock sketch now and not later?